1990 Nickel Value Checker: Errors List, “P”,”D” & “S” Mint Mark Worth

 The Reverse Of The 1990 Nickel

+The reverse shows Monticello in the flat, head-on perspective that the Treasury required Schlag to substitute for his original three-quarter-angle concept.
 The Latin motto “E PLURIBUS UNUM” arcs across the top.
-Below Monticello, the word “MONTICELLO” identifies the building.
-The denomination “FIVE CENTS” appears underneath.
-“UNITED STATES OF AMERICA” curves along the bottom edge.
+Below Monticello, the word “MONTICELLO” identifies the building, “FIVE CENTS” appears underneath, and “UNITED STATES OF AMERICA” curves along the bottom edge.

 Other Features Of The 1990 Nickel

 The 1990 nickel measures 21.2 millimeters in diameter and weighs exactly 5 grams.
-Its composition is 75% copper and 25% nickel.
-The edge is completely smooth with no reeding.
+Its alloy is 75% copper and 25% nickel.
+The edge is completely smooth with no reeding—unlike dimes and quarters, which have reeded edges.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)